 - Keep your shrubbery trimmed and away from your windows.

 - If you have been away from home, when approaching your door, look for anything suspicious.
 If you see something is not right, do not go in, call 911.

 - Consider starting a Block Watch program in your neighborhood or join an existing one in your area.

 - Make sure your address is visible from the road.

-For further information on staying safe contact Bellingham Police Crime Prevention Officers at 676-6924, or University Police Sergeant David Garcia at 650-4141.
+For further information on staying safe contact Bellingham Police Crime Prevention Officers at 676-6924, or University Police Sergeant Wolf Lipson at 360-650-4141.